demesvardestin/darlyne/README.md

 ### Todo

-This app can't currently serve static files, and is not available from the command line.
-Hoping to handle both these things next.
+This app is not available from the command line.
+So rails-like commands such as ```darlyne new```, though convenient, are not yet implemented.
+I'm hoping to package this as a gem at some point.